ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 To learn about adding BlueCompute to an Istio-Enabled cluster, please checkout the document located at [docs/istio/README.md](docs/istio/README.md).

 ## Conclusion
-You have successfully deployed a 10-Microservices application on a Kubernetes Cluster in less than 1 minute by using the power of Helm charts.
+You have successfully deployed a 10-Microservices application on a Kubernetes Cluster in less than 1 minute.
 With such tools you can be assured that, in the case of Disaster Recovery, you can get your entire application up an running in no time.
-Also, by using Helm and Kubernetes, you can deploy your app in new environments to do things such as Q/A Testing, Performance Testing, UAT Testing, and tear it down afterwards as part of an automated testing pipeline.
+Also, by using Kubernetes, you can deploy your app in new environments to do things such as Q/A Testing, Performance Testing, UAT Testing, and tear it down afterwards as part of an automated testing pipeline.

 To learn how you can put together an automated DevOps pipeline for Kubernetes, checkout the following section.